seerbit/seerbit-flutter/README.md

 ## Implementation

 You should already have your API keys.
 If not, go to [dashboard.seerbitapi.com](https://dashboard.seerbitapi.com).
+Login -> Settings menu -> API Keys menu -> Copy your public key

 ## Properties